QubesOS/qubes-infrastructure/README.md

      - set `LINUX_REPO_BASEDIR` to a appropriate directory (pointing exact release version, like `$(SRC_DIR)/linux-yum/r4.0`)
      - include `$(HOME)/builder-github.conf`

-3. In `build-logs` VM:
+3. In each logs VM:

-  - [ ] generate/import ssh key, add it to QubesOS/build-logs repository as deploy key with write access
+  - [ ] generate/import ssh key, add it to each logs repositories (default QubesOS/logs) as deploy key with write access
   - [ ] import logs signing key

 4. Make sure build VMs are large enough if not specified in `pillar` data.